flavio-fernandes/pelican-blog/content/work/odl-in-docker.md

     /sbin/ip link set tap1 up
     /bin/ovs-vsctl --may-exist add-port br1 tap1

-These are the one time comands I issued in order to check/start/enable the service:
+These are the one time commands I issued in order to check/start/enable the service:

     :::shell
     # systemctl status ovs_taps